elastic/integrations/docs/ci_pipelines.md

 - This CI pipeline tries to test the minimum packages possible::
     - In the Pull Request context, it is checked the files modified/added/deleted in the given PR:
         - Those packages with changes (`packages/*`) will be added to the list of packages to be tested.
         - If files outside `packages` folder are updated (e.g. `go.mod` , `.buildkite/*`), all packages are going to be tested.
-There are some exceptions to thism, for instance the `.github/CODEOWNERS` file or `.docs/` folder ([files exluded](https://github.com/elastic/integrations/blob/376fc891a1e6c662b4ef1897b118044faf51e7bf/.buildkite/scripts/common.sh#L695).
+There are some exceptions to this, for instance the `.github/CODEOWNERS` file or `.docs/` folder ([files excluded](https://github.com/elastic/integrations/blob/376fc891a1e6c662b4ef1897b118044faf51e7bf/.buildkite/scripts/common.sh#L695)).
     - In branches context (`main` or `backport-*`):
         - The latest Buildkite build that finished successfully in that branch is retrieved, and all the file changes in the working copy between the changeset of that build and the merged commit are obtained.
         - Given all those changes, the packages selected to be tested follow the same rules as in the PR.
 - Container logs, as they could contain sensitive information, are uploaded to a private Google Bucket.
 - Packages are tested running the Elastic stack with the minimum Kibana version supported according to their manifest (`.conditions.kibana.version`).
-If a package defines a kibana version that is not released yet, `elastic-package` will be using the SNAPSHOT version.
+If a package defines a Kibana version that is not released yet, `elastic-package` will be using the SNAPSHOT version.
 This can be overridden if the STACK_VERSION variable is defined in the environment.
   In the following table, there are some examples:

   | STACK_VERSION env | Kibana Condition Package | Released | Elastic stack run |